 This self-contained example, meant to run in bash, shows the steps required to create a topic, subscribe to it, publish a message to it, and receive the message:

-gcloud init gcloud components install beta gcloud beta pubsub topics create myTopic gcloud beta pubsub subscriptions create --topic myTopic mySubscription gcloud beta pubsub topics publish myTopic "hello" gcloud beta pubsub subscriptions pull --auto-ack mySubscription
+gcloud init gcloud pubsub topics create myTopic gcloud pubsub subscriptions create --topic myTopic mySubscription gcloud pubsub topics publish myTopic --message "hello" gcloud pubsub subscriptions pull --auto-ack mySubscription

 This example uses a pull subscription.
 Cloud Pub/Sub also supports push subscriptions, as described in the Subscriber guide.